Audit is a go-to tool if you want to:

 Revise your newly published article in the surroundings of your website elements.

-Audit will provide you with a set of suggestions to help you bring your content higher in the rankings.
+The audit will provide you with a set of suggestions to help you improve your content's rankings.
 Surfer's suggestions are based on what we find in SERPs for the given keyword and location combination.
 We use averages for things like word count or number of images, but the relevance of terms is calculated using our own algorithms.

 Surfer's approach is based on finding similarities between the top-performing pages.
-In order to fetch those pages, we need you to provide some parameters first – to let us know who your competitors truly are.
+To fetch those pages, we need you to provide some parameters first – to let us know who your competitors truly are.

 To create your query, you will need the following: